freyste/freyste.github.io/_posts/2020-5-31-30dayCooking.md

 The worst part of this experience was doing all the dishes.

-Here are some photos from the challenge for your viewing pleasure:
+Here are some photos from the challenge:

 Day 1-3: India